PurpleBored/PurpleBored/README.md

 - [Zerobin Alpha 0.19](https://oldpb.purplebored.pl): A Zerobin Instance.
 (Old Privatebin from 2015).
 - [Linkstack](bio.purplebored.pl): A Linkstack instance I host.
 - [Librespeed](https://speed.purplebored.pl): A LibreSpeed instance using a Polish Warsaw Server.
-- [Navidrome Music Server](music.purplebored.pl): A navidrome server that I host (It's Private rn get in touch with me to get an account.)

 ## 📬 Get in Touch
 - Discord: @niko2077.